process-analytics/bpmn-visualization-js/docs/development/bpmn-support-how-to.md

 const canvas = this.newBpmnCanvas({ c, ratioFromParent, setIconOrigin, shape, icon }, originalIconSize);
 ```

-**Note**: the canvas used in the `IconPainter` may not support all mxGraph drawing functions, in that case, please open
+**Note**: The canvas used in the `IconPainter` may not support all mxGraph drawing functions.
+In that case, please open
 a Pull Request or an Issue to add the missing functions.